What would you like to BE today?

 2013 Federation Square Melbourne

-The development and original presentations of I Think I Can, and international presentations (Canada, USA, The Netherlands & Belfast), were supported by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.
+The development and original presentations of I Think I Can, and international presentations (Canada, USA, The Netherlands, Belfast and Stratford-upon-Avon), were supported by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.

-The tour to Birmingham and Taipei was assisted by the Australian Government through the Ministry for the Arts’ Catalyst – Australian Arts and Culture Fund.
+The tours to Birmingham, Taipei and Stratford-upon-Avon were assisted by the Australian Government through the Ministry for the Arts’ Catalyst – Australian Arts and Culture Fund.